adrianbienias/osems-docs/docs/08-cron-jobs.md

 It's important to point out that some serverless hosting providers (e.g. Vercel), don't allow you to run cron jobs with frequency that OSEMS required.

-It's an important factor to be aware of when choosing hosting provider (DigitalOcean App Platform handles cron jobs with no issues).
+It's an important factor to be aware of when choosing hosting provider.

 In addition, hosting an app as serverless functions gives you a timeout limitations.